 - read the conditions for applying

-- complete the application form
+- complete the application form with your health professional

 - provide supporting documentation

 We will assess your claim and tell you the outcome.